The objectives of SANBI’s student and intern programmes are to:

 4. Kirstenbosch Scholarship

 The Kirstenbosch Scholarship was established in 1966 to enable suitably qualified candidates to aid in the preservation of the indigenous flora of South Africa.
-As from 2016, the scholarship includes studies towards a B Tech Horticulture.
-The B Tech research project is focused on generating knowledge about propagation, cultivation and conservation of indigenous South African plants.
-The programme is offered annually from January – December.
+As from 2016, the scholarship includes studies towards a B Tech/Advanced Diploma in Horticulture and is offered for a two-year period.
+The research project is focused on generating knowledge about propagation, cultivation and conservation of indigenous South African plants.
+The selected candidate spends two years at the Kirstenbosch National Botanical Garden, working on specific research projects.

-Applicants should be in possession of a National Diploma Horticulture.
+Applicants must be in possession of a National Diploma Horticulture.

-Interested candidates should contact the Institute of Environment and Recreation Management (Africa) on +27 (0)11 061 5000.
+Interested candidates should contact the Institute of Environment and Recreation Management (Africa) firstname.lastname@example.org.

-These student and intern opportunities are advertised on the SANBI website and at universities.
+These opportunities are advertised on the SANBI website (Jobs page) and at universities.